Warner Underwood: Death and legacy

 Warner Underwood suffered a stroke in 1868, from which he never fully recovered.
-He died near Bowling Green, Kentucky, on March 12, 1872, survived by his wife (who however was never robust and suffered from palsy during her last decade) and several children, as well as his older brother.
-He was interred in what became the family plot in Bowling Green's Fairview Cemetery.
+He died near Bowling Green, Kentucky, on March 12, 1872.

 Most of his papers, as well as manuscripts of the (recently published) Civil War diary of his daughter Josie (Johanna Louisa) and memoir of her sister Juliete Blanche Western Long (whose husband served in the Confederate army) are held by Western Kentucky University.
 Josie never was reconciled to the decline in her lifestyle, since her husband eventually moved to Ballston Spa, New York and held an office job paying only about $100/month, i.e. far less than her affluent upbringing.
 After his death (and that of their daughter Edith) in California, she returned to Bowling Green in 1912 and lived with one of her sons in a small house.
 She also prepared a brief history of the town, and eventually bequeathed her DAR pin and journal to a granddaughter in Texas.